Stormwater & Flood Control

 Northampton has a separate stormwater system that collects rainwater and snowmelt from the streets, parking lots, sidewalks, and buildings and carries this water directly to brooks, wetlands, rivers, and other water bodies throughout the city.
 Unlike the (completely separate) wastewater system, the water collected in street drains is not treated at our treatment plant before flowing to these natural water bodies.

-Learn more about Northampton's stormwater system and what you can do to help clean up stormwater: Northampton Stormwater Factsheet (12/06/13)
+Learn more about Northampton's stormwater system and what you can do to help clean up stormwater: Northampton Stormwater Factsheet (PDF) (12/06/13)

 Stormwater Management Permits